 - Add drained chickpeas to a mixing bowl and pat dry

-- Add oil, turmeric, cumin, paprika, red chilli and salt.
+- Add oil, turmeric, cumin, paprika, red chilli flakes and salt.
 Toss and mix well

-- Place seasoned chickpeas on a baking tray and roast for 15 minutes or until the chickpeas are golden.
+- Place seasoned chickpeas on a baking tray lined with parchment paper and roast for 20 minutes or until the chickpeas are golden.

-- Tear the leaves into small pieces and place in a large bowl
+- Tear the kale leaves from stems and place in a large bowl

-- With clean hands, massage kale to work in the chutney.
+- With clean hands, massage kale to work in the dip.
 The leaves should start glistening

-- Add the chutney-dressing to the kale and let it soak in for a few minutes to soften the kale slightly before serving
+- Add the avocado dip to the kale and let it soak in for a few minutes to soften the kale slightly before serving

-- Add more or less chutney as desired
+- Add more or less dip as desired

 - You can add different herbs and spices to the chickpeas as you like